Sandboxes

 • Developer

 Intended for coding and testing in an isolated environment.
 A developer sandbox includes a copy of the production org configuration (metadata).
-The developer sandbox refresh interval is 1 day.
+The developer sandbox refresh interval is one day

 • Developer Pro

 Intended for coding and testing in an isolated environment.
-A developer pro sandbox includes a copy of the production org configuration (metadata), and offers a larger storage limit than Developer sandboxes, allowing more robust test data sets and more extensive development and quality assurance tasks.
-The developer pro sandbox refresh interval is 1 day.
+A developer pro sandbox includes a copy of the production org configuration (metadata).
+It offers a larger storage limit than Developer sandboxes.
+This allows more robust test data sets and more extensive development and quality assurance tasks.
+The developer pro sandbox refresh interval is one day

 • Partial Copy

-Intended for use as testing environments, typically to enable user acceptance testing, integration testing and training.
-A partial copy sandbox includes a copy of the production org configuration (metadata)and a subset of production data as defined by a sandbox template.
-The partial copy sandbox refresh interval is 5 days.
+Intended for use as testing environments, typically to enable user acceptance testing, integration testing, and training.
+A partial copy sandbox includes a copy of the production org configuration (metadata) and a subset of production data.
+We define this with a sandbox template.
+The partial copy sandbox refresh interval is five days

 Note

-Metadata is data about data; configurations, code, automation logic, and page layouts.
-It is the data defining how objects and their records behave, and the appearance of your org.
+Metadata is data about data.
+It includes things like configurations, code, automation logic, and page layouts.
+This is the data defining how objects and their records behave, and the appearance of your org.
 Metadata refers to Salesforce configuration, rather than Salesforce data.

 Advantages of using Sandboxes